RamitRoshan/DSA/out/production/DSA_with_KK/Arrays/README.md

 ![img.png](img.png)

-- JLS(Java language specification): here it is clearly mentioned, Head objects are not continuous.
+- JLS(Java language specification): here it is clearly mentioned, Heap objects are not continuous.

 - Array objects are also in the Heap area, hence array objects in java may not be continuous.
   (even the defination of arrays: say it's a continuous data, but in java internally it may not be continuous). -> depends on JVM.